theneekz/TheFriendlyPawsGroomingShop/README.md

 ## Available Scripts For Developers

-After requesting access for the firebase config file, in the project directory you can run:
+After requesting access for the firebase config file, and opening postgres, in the project directory you can run:

+### `npm install`

+Installs all required dependencies<br />

+### `createdb fpgs`

+Creates a databse for the Friendly Paws Grooming Shop.<br />

 ### `npm run seed`